AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

 ## Sign Up Contoller
 - I made a **controller** of Laravel to recieve requests from user and deal with it. to create the controller use the following  command : `php artisan make:controller SignUpController`
-- a sign up page is displayed with a button navigating to the log in page if user already have account.
+- a sign up page is displayed with a button navigating to the login page if user already have account.
 - I used the **validate** function of Laravel to validate the input data.
   - I handle the "birth date" field, so that user don't enter a date after or equal today. this is done using **DateTime** class of         Laravel.
   - what about "password" field ?